isabella232/dynamic-media-classic.en-1/help/system-requirements-1.md

 # Media Portal system requirements {#system-requirements}

-For the best experience using Scene7 Media Portal, make sure that your system meets the following system requirements and recommendations:
+For the best experience using Dynamic Media Classic Media Portal, make sure that your system meets the following system requirements and recommendations:

 * Microsoft® Windows® 7 or later or Mac OS X 10.6 or higher Macintosh® Intel processor required.
 * 3 GB RAM or higher required (4 GB or higher recommended).